 SIZE is greatly exaggerated, as to the average Maine Coon size and should NOT be one of the main reasons for getting one!
 Maine Coons are one of the largest domestic breeds, sometimes weighing 25 pounds (exceptionally large).
 Maine Coons that weigh over 30 pounds are simply a myth, unless the cat is heavily overweight.
 Weight should be fit and muscular, not fat.
-Maine Coon females are typically large, compared to other breeds, but smaller and lighter than Maine Coon males.
+Maine Coon females are typically large, compared to other breeds, but usually smaller and lighter than Maine Coon males.
 On the average, male Maine Coon males weigh in at 13 to 18 pounds.
 The females range from 8 to 12 pounds, with 13 lbs or more being a very large female.
 Add to that two or three inches of winter coat, and people will swear that they're looking at one big cat.
 The height of adults can vary between 10 and 16 in (25 and 41 cm) and they can reach a length of up to 40 in (100 cm), including the tail, which can reach lengths of up to 14 in (36 cm) and is long, tapering, and heavily furred.
 Slow to develop, the Maine Coon takes 3 to 5 years to reach full size and weight.
 The heavy, shaggy, water-resistant coat, shorter on the shoulders and longer on the stomach, flanks, and tail, makes the cat appear even larger.
 If a cat is whole (not spayed or neutered), it will most likely not reach it's full weight due to restlessness during mating season.
 Also, often the lack of coat due to hormonal changes will make it look smaller.
 A spayed/neutered pet will almost always look bigger and can be several pounds heavier.
 A neutered male can easily go up to 18 and even up to 25 pounds.
 Many females will also reach the size of 18 pounds once they are spayed.